frisco3rd/feed-reader-testing/README.md

+# Feed Reader Testing in Jasmine.js
+A project to test a feedReader code with Jasmine.js

 # How to run

->Open index.html to view Jasmine test.
+Open index.html in the browser of your choice.